TransportScotland/tmfs18-trip-end-model/docs/03_user_guide.md

 - Base Year TELMoS Scenario Code - the planning data used to create the base scenario

+### Optional Inputs
+In addition to the required inputs, there are a series of optional inputs which may need to be filled in depending on the scenario you are running.

+- Integrate Home Working - if selected, the population data and trip rate data will be expected with the WAH/WBC split discussed in the ["TELMoS Planning Data" section](./02_methodology.md#telmos-planning-data).
+Checked on by default;
+- Use Old Trip Rate Format - Can be selected to use the previous format of production trip rates (separate files for each segmentation containing a matrix of trip rates by household/person type).
+Unchecked by default; and
+- Trip Rate File/RTF/PTF/Airport Factors File - Alternative location for factor files.
+If blank, this assumes the files can be found in `{tmfs_root}\Factors` with their default names.

+### Running the Trip-End Model
 Once the arguments have been entered, the model can be run.
 A model run should typically take less than 5 minutes to complete for one scenario.